Power Plant (West Lafayette, Ind.)

 Identifier: UA 135

-Scope and Contents The Purdue Physical Plant records contain an engineering survey of the plant completed by A. A. Potter in 1921 and a guide to the services provided by the Physical Plant.
+Scope and Contents The Purdue University Physical Plant records contain an engineering survey of the plant completed by C. Francis Harding and Gilbert A. Young in 1921, a guide to the services provided by the Physical Plant published in the 1970s, and an organizational chart from 1989.

 Dates: 1921 - 1979